-As well as the rooms having the most comfy beds and a shower that actually pumps hot water (a luxury!), it’s also located in the mountains on a farm.
+As well as the rooms having the comfiest beds and a shower that actually pumps hot water (a luxury!), it’s also located in the mountains on a farm.

 So, you have trees growing fresh fruit, butterflies munching on colourful flowers and you can hear the sounds of the Dirang Chu river over the way too.

-It’s honestly the perfect retreat for your visit and you can read a detailed review of my stay here.
+It’s honestly the perfect retreat for your visit and you can read a detailed review of my stay at Dirang Boutique Cottages here.

 Looking for more information on Arunachal Pradesh?

-I know first hand how frustrating it can be not being able to find information about Arunachal Pradesh.
+I know first-hand how frustrating it can be not to be able to find information about Arunachal Pradesh.